guard/guard/README.md

 It's possible to use more than one notifier.
 This allows you to configure different notifiers for different OS if your project is developed cross-platform or if you like to have local and remote notifications.

-Notifications can also be turned off in the Guardfile, in addition to setting the environment variable `GUARD_NOTIFY` or using the cli switch `-n`:
+Notifications can also be turned off in the `Guardfile`, in addition to setting the environment variable `GUARD_NOTIFY` or using the cli switch `-n`:

     notification :off